Mushinako/Gmail-Auto-Clean/README.md

 ### Deploying from This Source

-(Easier to edit TypeScript source)
+(Easier for TypeScript source modification and future updates)

 1. Clone this project
 2. Run `npm install` to install all the dependencies listed in `package.json`